Egbert-Azure/egbert-azure.Github.io/_posts/2024-06-16-Electronic-Knighst.md

 ---
 layout: post
-title: "The Road to 2200: USCF Tournament"
+title: "The Road to 2200: USCF Electronic Knights Tournament"
 description: "The Electronic Knights is THE USCF tournament for correspondence chess players.
-Here is the latest update on my standing in Electronic Knights Final."
+Here is the latest update on my standing in Electronic Knights 2021 Final."
 image: '/images/randy-fath-G1yhU1Ej-9A-unsplash.jpg'
 date: 2024-06-16
 tags: [USCF, tournaments, Electronic-Knights]